Teamiha/aitest/README.md

 2. **Generation**: Click "Ask Question" to get a response from GPT-4o-mini with a random seed
 3. **Display**: Response is shown immediately below the input field

+### Export Functionality
+1. **Export History**: Click "Export to Excel" in the History section
+2. **Automatic Download**: Excel file downloads with date-stamped filename
+3. **Data Format**: Each response becomes a row with columns for timestamp, prompt, temperature, model, seed usage, and response text

 ## API Details

 ### `/api/generate` endpoint